 Keitaro Shitakura & Sushil & Sumanth

-After graduating from university, I joined a video production company and created videos for use in pachinko/slot machines.
-Afterwards, I joined Soleil in 2010.
+Joined a video production company and created videos for use in pachinko/slot machines, after graduating from university.
+Joined Soleil in 2010.

-Assigned to the animation team, I worked in development as an animator on Devil's Third and as the lead animator on NARUTO TO BORUTO: SHINOBI STRIKER and SAMURAI JACK: BATTLE THROUGH TIME.
+Was assigned to the animation team, and worked on the development as an animator on Devil's Third, and is the lead animator on NARUTO TO BORUTO: SHINOBI STRIKER and SAMURAI JACK: BATTLE THROUGH TIME.

-I started my career as a rigging artist, and as time passed, I became more and more interested in all technical aspects of 3D Art.
-I also enjoy programming and the challenge that comes with its development.
-I am currently working as a Rigging and Tool development artist for Soleil.
-My hobbies are kickboxing and tennis.
+Began a career as a rigging artist, and eventually became more interested in all technical aspects of 3D art.
+Programming also became a source of enjoyment, as well as the challenges that came across with the development.
+Currently working as a rigging and tool development artist for Soleil.
+Hobbies include kickboxing and tennis.

 Why did you decide to join Soleil?

 Shitakura：A colleague of mine had already been working at Soleil and invited me to join as well.
 I had been working on video production for pachinko/slot machines until then but decided to change jobs to fulfill my dream of becoming a game creator, which I had since my second year in elementary school.